 “Simon has the ability to push participants outside their comfort zone, resulting in leaders not only identifying the right skills to lead others but more importantly a greater understanding of how to manage their own behaviour” – Ann-Maree O’Neill, Human Resources Manager

 In the second program, a number of team members in a leadership role were selected to participate in an “Emerging Leaders” program.
 With Simon’s guidance, the program focused on leadership models and practical tools to assist the group to further develop their leadership skills at Southport Sharks.

 A similar format was followed to the other programs with a focus on developing a trademark.
 This was a driver in identifying what motivates individuals participating and also as a team.

-The group completed a DISC behavioural profile assessment to helped them understand their own leadership and communication style, and how it impacts team and individual performance.
-The group shared leadership traits they admired and identified benefits of being a better team.
+The group completed a DISC behavioural profile assessment to help them understand their own leadership and communication style, and how it impacts the team and individual performance.
+The group shared leadership traits they admired and identified the benefits of being a better team.

 “Simon creates a positive and trusting learning environment where participants feel comfortable sharing experiences and receiving feedback.
 He orchestrates genuine group discussions thorough tasks that explore communication styles and leadership techniques, examine business culture and establish pathways for future improvements.” – Nicole Newman, Content Strategist

 “Simon is extremely relatable and approachable, with an ability to make you feel comfortable with opening up in order to learn more.” – Rhiannon Khan, Financial Accountant